arcpublishing/arcpublishing.github.io/docs/examples/content-api/multisite.md

 ANS 0.6.0 will be available for all Arc customers on January 25th.

-This document demonstrates how to take advantage of the new multi-site features in Arc Publishing using the public API.
+This document demonstrates how to take advantage of the new multisite features in Arc Publishing using the public API.

 ## Goals